opringle/cayman-blog/_posts/2018-02-06-CNNLSTM_entity_recognition.md

 The training data for this post is in the form of a pandas dataframe.
 [The original dataset is from kaggle.](https://www.kaggle.com/abhinavwalia95/entity-annotated-corpus/downloads/ner_dataset.csv) The file `preprocess.py` from [my NER github repo](https://github.com/opringle/named_entity_recognition) will produce the following pandas dataframe:

 ![](/images/data.png)
+> Note that there are annotation errors in the input data!
+Entity annotation has to be done by a human :(

 ### Model

-Before we can build the model, we need to construct an mxnet iterator, to feed mini-batches of data through our neural network.
+Before we can build the model, we need to construct an mxnet iterator to feed mini-batches of data through our neural network.
 Since our training data is sequences of varying length, we will define a [bucketing iterator](https://mxnet.incubator.apache.org/faq/bucketing.html).
 This will pad or slice training examples into a predefined list of buckets.
 MXNet will then create a network graph for each bucket and share parameters between graphs.

 The code below defines the BucketNerIter class, which ingests a list of list of indexed tokens, list of list of list of token character indices and a list of list of BILOU tagged entity labels.
 Input sentences are grouped into batches depending on their length.
 Each batch has a bucket key.
 Sentences in the batch are padded/sliced to the bucket size.